Melody’s Second Story

 For what felt like the hundredth time, Melody weighed her options.
 Should she stay?
 She had realized the abuse wasn’t going to end, but she wanted her daughter to have a father.
 He had never hurt her daughter, only her.
 Should she leave?
 Where would she go?
 Once she had another baby it would make it harder to be on her own.
 Being alone with two children was far different than being alone with one.
 But the thought of enduring his abuse for months, years, made her want to break down in sobs.
 And was that really the life she wanted for her children?
 If she was ever going to leave, this felt like her last real chance.

-So, Melody made a decision that she had long considered but never thought she’d actually make – brave and terrifying, risky and hopeful all at the same time — she fled to a domestic violence shelter.
-She didn’t have a job, she didn’t have anywhere else to go or anyone else to call.
+So Melody made a decision that she had long considered but never thought she’d actually make – brave and terrifying, risky and hopeful all at the same time – she fled to a domestic violence shelter.
+She didn’t have a job, and she didn’t have anywhere else to go or anyone else to call.

 Once Melody had an apartment, she completed a certificate program and began working part time.
 As soon as she had her medical certificate she was able to get a full-time job in the medical field, maintain a budget, responsibly manage her finances, and make her rent payments completely on her own.
 She even bought her own car!